epixinvites/epixinvites.github.io/arch.md

 **The only prerequisites is a Arch Linux bootable media**

-Don't fret when you're presented with a CLI interface when you first boot up the Arch media.
+Don't fret when you're presented with a CLI when you first boot up the Arch media.
 As I said, installing Arch will definitely not be a walk in the park.

 So, you'll need to check if your computer is using BIOS or UEFI.
 Try running `ls /sys/firmware/efi/efivars`.
 If its empty then your computer is running on BIOS, if it isn't then its UEFI.